swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-9-cleaning-up-ressources-and-environment/index.md

 !!! warning

-    If you are using a new google cloud account, make sure to delete the resources you created before the credits are consumed.
+    If you are using a new Google Cloud account, make sure to delete the resources you created before the credits are consumed.
 Otherwise, **you will be charged for the resources you created.**

 ## Steps